 25 Napoleon Quotes From Animal Farm With Page Numbers

-In the book, Napoleon, the leader of the animals on the farm, represents Joseph Stalin.
+In Animal Farm, Napoleon is the leader of the animals on the farm, representing Joseph Stalin.

-Orwell does an excellent job criticizing Stalin and his regime by using Napoleon’s quotes throughout the novel.
+Orwell does an excellent job criticizing Stalin and his regime with Napoleon’s quotes throughout the novel.

 Animal Farm Quotes With Page Numbers